-The Electrical Systems Technology program is a sequence of courses designed to prepare students for careers in residential and commercial electrical industries.
-Learning opportunities develop academic, technical, and professional knowledge and skills required for job acquisition, retention, and advancement.
+The Electrical Systems Technology program provides instruction in the inspection, mainenance, installation and repair of electrical systems in the residential, commerical, and industrial industries.
 The program emphasizes a combination of theory and practical application necessary for successful employment.
-Program graduates receive an Electrical Systems Technology diploma and have the qualifications of a Residential and Commercial Electrician.
+Program graduates receive an Electrical Systems Technology diploma with a specialization in residential o industrial applications.